Smith-Pad/osui/Subjects/README.txt

 ----------------------------------------------------------------

 Subjects is a feature in Smith-Pad allowing user to interact with tactile learning based lessons in Smith-Pad.
+Tactile learning in the classroom is the most important thing to get students to get engaged in learning in the school environment

 Dependencies